 If you have a sunroof, open it up and look around in there, too, from outside the car.
 Sunroofs have drains to flow water that sneaks past the seals down and out of the car.
-Plant gunk in there can plug those drains, making wet headliners or worse.
+Plant gunk in there can plug those drains, making for wet headliners, wet carpets or worse.

 Less common, but more problematic: Animals may make nests under the hood.
 You may need a mechanic and an animal trapper to fully solve this problem.

-So-called "all-season" tires have been on the market for decades.
-Coupled with front-wheel-drive and stability-control systems, they have allowed many folks to avoid mounting a true winter tire for the winter months.
+So-called “all-season” tires have been on the market for decades.
+Coupled with the prevalence of front-wheel-drive and stability-control systems, they have allowed many folks to avoid mounting a true winter tire for the winter months.
 But there are two trends in tires you should be aware of:

 1) Styling priorities have led to manufacturers fitting wider, low-profile tires on many cars.
 Wide and low profile, on balance, makes a tire worse in the snow.
 Pressures to improve tire fuel economy have also worked against the snow handling of all-seasons.